emhaihsan/blog-post-code/imagecaptioning/README.md

 ## Project Structure

 - `app.py`: Main script that contains the code to set up and launch the Gradio interface.
+- `.env`: Environment file to store the Hugging Face API key.
 - `example/`: Directory containing example images.

 ## Code Explanation